Ice (Dukaj novel): Plot

 The protagonist of the novel is Benedykt Gierosławski, a Polish mathematician and notorious gambler, collaborating with Alfred Tarski on his work on many-valued logics.
 The Ministry of Winter's officials visit Gierosławski and make him embark on a Transsiberian journey to find his lost father, who is said to be able to communicate with Lute.

 During his journey Gieroslawski finds out that he is caught in a political intrigue, brought about by rivalry between two palace factions, liedniacy (conservatives and Siberian entrepreneurs backing the idea of "frozen Russia") and ottiepelnicy (mostly revolutionaries aiming for a literal and political "thaw"), supported also by the Tsar.

 Gieroslawski meets Nikola Tesla in disguise, who has conceived a technology for manipulating and eventually destroying the Ice and has been hired by the Tsar to relieve Russia from the Winter.
 During the journey and upon his arrival in Irkutsk Gierosławski discovers that various political forces, including Followers of St. Marcyn, a sect worshiping the Ice led by Rasputin, followers of Nikolai Fyodorovich Fyodorov, who strive for assuring human immortality, and Siberian industrial potentates, are interested in his person and that Józef Piłsudski, in this reality leading a group of Sybiraks and Siberian separatists fighting for Polish independence, may possess knowledge about his father.

 Critical reception

 Lód was planned as a short story for Król Bólu anthology, but grew into an epic-length novel.
 The book, of over 1,000 pages, was published in early December 2007 (samples were released in the October issue of Nowa Fantastyka).
 It had been long-awaited by fans, as Dukaj's previous book – Perfect Imperfection – was published in 2004.
 On the book's launch, Dukaj was interviewed by Polish radio stations Radio Kraków and by TOK FM.
 In December 2007, the book received the honorary prize at the Poznań Review of New Publications and was named "Book of Autumn 2007" organized by Raczyński Library in Poznań.

 In his review Wojciech Orliński writes that unlike many previous books by Dukaj, this has excellent action, and names it a "sensational novel par excellence", and compares it to books by Robert Ludlum (albeit in the science-fiction, alternate history genre).

+The novel was a finalist for the 2026 Locus Award for Best Translated Novel.